Italian Canadians in the Greater Toronto Area: History

 The presence of new immigrants had already started changing Little Italy by 1961.
 That year, 15,000 Italians, 12,000 being immigrants, lived in Little Italy (35 per cent of the population), declining to 8,000 in 1971, and further to 3,600 in 1991 (13 per cent of the population).
 Since the 1970s, Italian immigrants from Little Italy moved northward to Corso Italia on St. Clair Avenue West.
 One of the largest celebrations on St. Clair Avenue West was when Italy won the 1982 FIFA World Cup, which involved an estimated 300,000 fans, shutting the street down for nearly 20 blocks between Caledonia Road and Oakwood Avenue.
 In 1981, about 35,000 Italians lived in this area, however, by 1991, had dropped to 20,000.
 Much of the Italian population subsequently moved to the northwestern part of Metropolitan Toronto, and by 2001 the North York neighbourhoods of Maple Leaf, Pelmo Park-Humberlea, and Humber Summit had the highest concentrations of Italian Canadians in the city, with 41.6 per cent, 40.4 per cent and 39.5 per cent respectively, but have been in decline since then.
 Although the character of Toronto's two Italian enclaves (which later also included Palmerston-Little Italy and Corso Italia-Davenport) have several Italian restaurants and bakeries, the demographics of these neighbourhoods have changed drastically with a smaller Italian population than it had originally.

 Later migration followed the aforementioned pattern of moving further northwest to the suburbs and semi-rural areas of Greater Toronto, in particular Woodbridge in Vaughan, Nobleton in King, and Bolton in Caledon.
 By 2001, 79,835 Italian Canadians lived in Vaughan, accounting for 44.0 per cent of the population.
 As the presence of new immigrants significantly bolstered the population, the concentration of Italian Canadians has steadily declined, with 85,030 Italian Canadians accounting for 26.5 per cent of the population in 2021.
 In 2016, the Woodbridge district of Vaughan was home to 55,960 of these Italian Canadians, accounting for 53.5 per cent of the population—the largest ever recorded of a Canadian community.
 In 2021, the concentration of Italian Canadians in Woodbridge decreased to 46.7 per cent, while the concentration increased slightly in the rural community of Nobleton in King (3,120; 47.6 per cent), 15 km north of Woodbridge, as the community with the largest concentration of Italian Canadians.

 Demographics

 Ethnicity

 As of the 2021 census, 468,970 GTA residents stated they had Italian ancestry, comprising 7.1 percent of the area's population, marking a 8.3 percent decrease from the 511,680 population of the 2016 census.
-The majority live in Toronto, with 167,460, (six percent of the population), while 145,695 live in York (12 percent of the population) — constituting for almost 70 percent of the GTA's population.
+The majority live in Toronto, with 167,460, (six percent of the population), while 145,695 live in York Region (12 percent of the population) — constituting for almost 70 percent of the GTA's population.